top of page

 me_with_sawyer.jpg

-Dr Edward Johns is the Director of the Robot Learning Lab at Imperial College London, where he is also a Senior Lecturer (Associate Professor).
-He received a BA and MEng from Cambridge University, and a PhD from Imperial College.
-He was then a post-doc at UCL, before returning to Imperial College as a founding member of the Dyson Robotics Lab.
-In 2017, he was awarded a prestigious Royal Academy of Engineering Research Fellowship, and then in 2018 he was appointed as a Lecturer and founded the Robot Learning Lab.
+Dr Edward Johns is Director of the Robot Learning Lab at Imperial College London, where he is also an Associate Professor.
+He received his undergraduate and master's degrees in engineering from Cambridge University, and his PhD in computer vision from Imperial College.
+Following a post-doc at UCL, he returned to Imperial as a founding member of the Dyson Robotics Lab, after which he was awarded an RAEng Research Fellowship.
+In 2018, he joined the faculty at Imperial and founded the Robot Learning Lab in the Department of Computing, where he also teaches a graduate-level course on Robot Learning.

 bottom of page